-With regard to monitoring, the European Union and the Republic of Lebanon shall jointly review the implementation of the Agreement one year after the date of entry into application, and at regular intervals thereafter, and additionally if requested by either Party and jointly decided.
+With regard to monitoring, the European Union and Bosnia and Herzegovina shall jointly review the implementation of the Agreement one year after the date of entry into application, and at regular intervals thereafter, and additionally if requested by either Party and jointly decided.
 Moreover, the Parties shall jointly evaluate the Agreement four years after the date of entry into application.